In February, MSNBC.com and iVillage asked readers to share their feelings about love, sex and fidelity.

 Do open relationships work?
 Half of men and women say nonmonogamy destroys a relationship.
 However, another third of men and women feel that while it’s not right for them, it could work for other people.

 How far would you go to find out whether your partner was cheating?
 Eighty-seven percent of men and women would try to trick their partner into confessing, but only 20 percent of them would directly confront their partner with suspicions.
+More than half would be willing to snoop on e-mail and the majority of respondents would check phone logs or phone bills.
+Sixty-nine percent of women and 57 percent of men say they would hire a private investigator to spy on their partner.
+In reality, few of the cheaters were actually caught by a private eye or snooping partner.

 Did infidelity play a role in your divorce?
 Cheating was at least in part responsible for 54 percent of divorces.